In Breeze, the default option is to always take a new white and dark reference before a new measurement is recorded.

 In “Measurement” you will find “Reference valid time” where you can select how long your White or Dark

 Breeze caches and re-uses references for the duration you specified, and stores references per integration time.
 This means that there will be many different references cached for each integration time you have used, and for all cameras in the system.
-Breeze saves up to 50 references before it will overwrite the oldest references.
+50 references are stored before it will overwrite the oldest reference.

 Dark reference should only be stored if your camera doesn’t have an automatic shutter.

-If the camera is placed in a environment where the surrounding illumination changes a lot the time the white reference needs to be retaken more often.
+If the camera is placed in an environment where the surrounding illumination changes a lot the time the white reference needs to be retaken more often.

 To ensure the reference is correct, it is recommended to take a new reference instead of importing an old one.